Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkProxyFactory-systemProxyForQuery-f.rst

 -----------

 These are the limitations for the current version of this function.
 Future versions of Qt may lift some of the limitations listed here.

-* On macOS, this function will ignore the Proxy Auto Configuration settings, since it cannot execute the associated ECMAScript code.

 * On Windows platforms, this function may take several seconds to execute depending on the configuration of the user's system.